 Whether or not you need a bank overdraft will depend on your personal financial situation.
 If you find that you’re using an unarranged overdraft frequently and getting charged for it, you might want to consider applying for an arranged overdraft with your bank or finding ways to budget your money more effectively.

 You can usually apply for an overdraft directly with your bank.
 This can sometimes be done via a mobile banking app, but you might otherwise be required to visit your local branch or call your bank.
+You usually can’t apply for an overdraft if you’re using a cash card.

 Ensuring that your overdraft stays within the arranged limit is important.
 Otherwise, you may end up paying fees or charges.
 The following tips will help you keep control of your overdraft.

 Keeping an eye on your bank balance, particularly if you’re getting low on funds, is essential if you want to avoid the costs associated with an unarranged overdraft.
-The easiest way to do this is to sign up for online banking if you haven’t already or sign up to receive text alertswhen payments are due that may take you into an unarranged overdraft.
+The easiest way to do this is to sign up for online banking if you haven’t already, or sign up to receive text alerts when payments are due that may take you into an unarranged overdraft.

 Many people don’t open letters when they’re from the bank, as they assume it’s just routine correspondence.
 However, you could be missing an important message that might impact your finances.
 If you have online banking and opt to go paperless, these messages will be in your online inbox.

 While you may wish to protect your savings, you may end up having to use them if your bank overdraft spirals out of control.
-It’s better to repay your overdraft before interest accumulatesor before it affects your credit score.
+It’s better to repay your overdraft before interest accumulates or before it affects your credit score.
 If you want to set up a bank account and can’t decide between a savings or a current account, you might want to weigh up exactly what your aim of using the account is.

 If you have an overdraft, credit card or other debt, you might want to consider which one is costing you more in terms of interest and charges and try to pay that one off first.